cairo-book/cairo-book/src/ch99-01-05-00-components.md

 ## What's in a Component?

-A component is like a mini contract.
+A component is very similar to a contract.
 It can contain:

 - Storage variables
 - Events
-- Functions
+- External and internal functions

 Unlike a contract, a component cannot be deployed on its own.
 The component's code becomes part of the contract it's embedded to.